RitankJaikar/JavaScript/README.md

 Modern implementations of JavaScript, like Google's V8 engine, are primarily written in C++.
 V8 is Google's open source JavaScript engine. https://github.com/v8/v8

+Classes in JS: JavaScript does have classes, but they are more like syntactic sugar over its existing prototype-based inheritance model.
+In other words, while JavaScript provides the class keyword to define classes in a way that looks familiar to developers coming from object-oriented programming languages like Java or C++, under the hood, it’s still using prototypes.
+So, JavaScript classes are not "classes" in the traditional sense.
+Under the hood, they're just functions and objects.
+JavaScript is an object-oriented language (a programming paradigm), but it uses prototypes (Prototypes Based Language) instead of classes for inheritance and object creation.
+It’s a more flexible and dynamic approach to OOP compared to traditional class-based languages.

 *I am a working professional with one year of experience in JavaScript.
 I still found great value from this video by revising JS fundamentals plus got to know some many new concepts.
 This note is according to my personal preference.